About Lauran Thomas, MS, LPC-S, NCC

 Director and Clinical Supervisor of KS Services, LLC

-Lauran Thomas is a Nationally Certified Counselor and a Licensed Professional Counselor (LPC) in the state of Virginia and Colorado pending licensure by endorsement.
+Lauran Thomas is a Nationally Certified Counselor and a Licensed Professional Counselor (LPC) in the state of Virginia and Colorado.
 She has a B.A. from Coker College in Hartsville, SC and a Master's Degree in Clinical Counseling from Johns Hopkins University, as well as hundreds of hours of continuing education.
 Lauran has completed Level 2 Training in Gottman Method Couples Therapy, an approach based on 40 years of research with thousands of couples.

 If you are seeking a mental health professional who is a practicing Christian, KS Services, LLC may be a great option for you.
 It is through her faith that Lauran has the ability to be a witness of the goodness, kindness, and hope of God, even when the individual cannot connect with their own faith.
 As a licensed counselor who is Christian, she is privileged to sit with you on this journey.

 Lauran was formerly the director of Guide Program, Inc where she was dedicated to helping clients improve their lives through education, insight, and change.
 She has taught

 numerous parenting classes and led many families through challenging times.
 While practicing counseling in Maryland, Lauran had an independent practice and worked primarily with adolescents.
 Her ability to develop a trusting relationship was what helped adolescents move toward change and develop better relationships within the family system.